I love being a boy mom.

 Real work is necessary.
 Boys need plenty of real work to do.
 Not made up tasks, but real work, like household tasks, or taking care of their own needs.
 It’s empowering to them.

-I take the task God has given me as my son’s mom seriously.
-I want to love my boy for who he is and how God made him, using wisdom in how to provide the right environment- one that helps him shine.
+The task God has given to us as our son’s mother is a serious one.
+May we love our sons for who they are and how God made them, using wisdom in how to provide the right environment- one that helps him shine.

-I want to raise a boy who loves and serves God, who is kind, hard working, happy, and respectful of others.
-I want this for all our boys.
-I want those statistics I quoted earlier to be irrelevant.
-I believe in the power of prayer and I believe the practical strategies I’ve outlined here go a long way toward that end.
+Most parents want those statistics I quoted earlier to be irrelevant.
+Through the power of prayer and the practical strategies I’ve outlined here will go a long way toward that end.